SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 Comment
 ------------------

-You can add comments to an object in the xml file that will not be displayed when the file is executed.
+You can add comments to an object in the XML file that will not be displayed when it is executed.

     .. code-block:: xml
       :linenos: